Definition of coupler in English:

 - It is among his choices for an exhibition of chromogenic dye coupler prints that speaks of the alienation and introspection of travel.

-1.4 (also acoustic coupler) A modem that converts digital signals from a computer into audible sound signals and vice versa, so that the former can be transmitted and received over telephone lines.
+1.4 (also acoustic coupler) A modem which converts digital signals from a computer into audible sound signals and vice versa, so that the former can be transmitted and received over telephone lines.

 - This switching matrix has input ports, output ports and a passive optical core consisting of optical couplers.